EmiLzLz/Sign-Up-React/README.md

 My second project in React.
-A simple sign up page with responsive design
+A simple sign up page with responsive design.

 I also used Tailwind CSS, same like in my first project.